marekhac/WczasyNadBialym-iOS/README.md

 # WczasyNadBialym (iOS App)

-This is a development version of the iOS Mobile App for travelers.
-It will be particulary useful for tourists who wants to visit one of the greatest Lake in Poland (White Lake in Okuninka).
+This is a development version of the official WczasyNadBialym mobile app for iPhone and iPad.
+It's particulary useful for tourists who wants to visit one of the greatest Lake in Poland (White Lake in Okuninka).

-This is universal App and it should look "pretty" both on iPad and iPhone.
+This is the universal App and it should look nice on both, iPad and iPhone.

 Technologies used: **Swift 4, Auto Layout, Size Classes, Codable Protocol (JSON parsing)**

-Checkout WczasyNadBialym website available at [wczasynadbialym.pl](http://wczasynadbialym.pl)
+Checkout WczasyNadBialym website, available at [wczasynadbialym.pl](http://wczasynadbialym.pl)

 *For more details scroll down below these lovely screenshots :)*